amiaopensource/digibase/README.md

 ```
 $ mysql -h [name of host] -u [username, which should be "root"] -p[password, do not put a space between the "-p" and your password]
 ```
+The name of your host is "localhost" if you are connecting the local computer.

 Now you need create a database that you intend to use to store information about tape digitzations.
 Ideal database names are all lower case and use underscores for spaces (for example, "tape_digitizations").
 When signed into the server run the following query `CREATE DATABASE [name of database];`.
 Make sure you save the name of this database for future reference.

 If you want to check to make sure sure the database was created, run this query: `SHOW DATABASES;`.
 You should see the name of your new database in the list.
 You will not need to create tables within the database.
 Digibase/vrecord will automatically create the appropriate tables when you run it for the first time.